ygzdmr/ygzdmr.github.io/duse/terms.md

 **3. Intellectual Property**

 The App, including its design, features, functionality, and underlying technology, is owned by us or our licensors and is protected by copyright, trademark, and other intellectual property laws.
 You acknowledge that you do not acquire any ownership rights in the App by using it.
-The name "Ellie" and any associated logos are our trademarks.
+The name "Duse" and any associated logos are our trademarks.

 **4. User Data and Privacy**

-*   **No Personal Data Collection:** Ellie is designed to respect your privacy.
+*   **No Personal Data Collection:** Duse is designed to respect your privacy.
 We *do not* collect any personally identifiable information (as detailed in our Privacy Policy).
-*   **Usage Data:** We collect anonymous Usage Data to improve the App, as described in our [Privacy Policy](http://yagizdemir.me/ellie/privacy).
+*   **Usage Data:** We collect anonymous Usage Data to improve the App, as described in our [Privacy Policy](http://yagizdemir.me/Duse/privacy).
 Your use of the App constitutes your consent to this data collection.
 *   **Third-Party Services:** We use third-party analytics services (Mixpanel and Amplitude) to collect Usage Data.
 See our Privacy Policy for details and links to their privacy policies.

 **5. Disclaimer of Warranties**